VelocityLapse/velocitylapse.github.io/source/capture_modes/timelapse_mode.rst

 Set how long the camera lens stays open to gather light into the lens.

 .. hint::
     Please note that shutter speed and ISO will both be set to manual when in manual mode for devices running Android 15 or lower.
-Starting with Android 16, Velocity Lapse takes advantage of new APIs for shutter and ISO priority modes so that you can set one manually while keeping the other in auto.
+Starting with Android 16, Velocity Lapse takes advantage of new APIs for shutter and ISO priority modes so that you can set one manually while keeping the other in auto. **(Note: As of 8/21/2025 this feature is not yet available to the public.)**

 .. note::
     The shutter speed and ISO ranges are dependent on what your device allows third-party apps to access.
 This can be very different than what the device native stock camera can access, unfortunately.
 You can double-check what shutter speed range a particular device allows third-party apps to access by looking at `this device camera database <https://www.camerafv5.com/devices/manufacturers/>`_.